[These two pages are growing slowly: see Page History below.]

-After the extracts from the journal of Thomas Raikes (published in 1856), the passages below are arranged by the order of their publication date.
+After the extracts from the journal of Thomas Raikes (published in 1856), the following passages are arranged by the order of their publication date.

 1835 Thomas Raikes in his journal, Paris 28 May and 2 June [published 1856]: